Visiting Kew Gardens London: A Complete Guide for 2026

 Bamboo Garden and Minka House

-Bamboo is the fastest-growing woody plant in the world so it creates a dense landscape wherever it’s planted.
+Bamboo is the fastest-growing woody plant in the world, and it creates a wonderfully dense landscape.
+This garden contains 130 species from China, Japan, and the Himalayas.

 Davies Alpine House